Greece Map - Mainland and Peloponnese Itinerary

 One of my favorite sites is that of Meteora, near Kalambaka on the map, east of Igoumenista.
 Here monks built virtually inaccessible monasteries on the peaks of vertical spires to avoid Turkish persecution in the 14th century.
 A 21km walk takes you to all the major monasteries that allow visitors.
 The views are spectacular.
 Bring your camera

 Delphi, further south, is one of Greece's most intact archaeological sites.
 Set on terraces along the slopes of Mt.
 Parnassus, the setting is spectacular.
 Delphi was the site of the Delphic oracle and the Pythian games.
 It was a major center for the worship of the god Apollo.
+Find out about a world of politics, intrigue, narcotic gasses, religion, and decision making/fortune telling in our Delphi Greece Travel Guide.

 - A quick Look at Delphi from Greece Travel